acoudene/BusHandlerWindowsService/README.md

 # BusHandlerWindowsService

-NServiceBus Handler hosted in a windows service calling business MFC C++ dlls.
+Show Service Bus Handler (NServiceBus) hosted in a windows service and executable in .Net 7, which then, call business MFC C++ dlls.

 # Les objectifs